ChristianLempa/cheat-sheets/networking/dns/dns.md

 DNS operates using a client-server architecture.
 When a user types a domain name into their web browser, the browser sends a DNS query to a DNS resolver, which is typically provided by the user’s Internet Service Provider (ISP).
 The resolver then sends a series of recursive queries to other DNS servers, working its way up the DNS hierarchy until it receives a response containing the IP address associated with the requested domain name.

 >[!info]
->Hey: what's the deal with all the big tech talk of "AdHoles", ad filters, content filters, and security blacklists all about?
+>What's the deal with all the big tech talk of "AdHoles", ad filters, content filters, and security blacklists all about?
 Surprise: It's all about DNS!
 Read on to see how...

 ## DNS Structure